Overview

 Command reference — Auth & identity

 Hookbase loginAuthenticate via browser.
-Session token saved to ~/.Hookbase/credentials.Hookbase logoutRemove locally stored credentials.Hookbase whoamiPrint the currently authenticated user, workspace, and project.Command reference — Endpoints
+Session token saved to ~/.Hookbase/credentials.Hookbase logoutRemove locally stored credentials.Hookbase whoamiPrint the currently authenticated user, workspace, and project.Command reference — Sources

 Hookbase requests listPrint the most recent captured requests as a table.Hookbase requests list --method POST --status 4xxFilter by HTTP method and status class (2xx, 3xx, 4xx, 5xx).Hookbase requests list --text "payment"Full-text search across path, headers, and body.Hookbase requests list --from 2026-03-01 --to 2026-03-08Filter by date range.Hookbase requests list --min-duration 500 --has-errorSlow requests that returned a non-2xx status.Hookbase requests inspect <request-id>Print full details: method, path, status, headers, and body.Hookbase requests pin <request-id>Pin a request to prevent purge by retention policies.Hookbase requests share <request-id>Generate a time-limited public share link (no account required to view).Command reference — Replay

-Hookbase tunnelAuto-creates a temporary endpoint, prints the public URL, and forwards all arriving requests to --forward-to.
+Hookbase tunnelAuto-creates a temporary source, prints the public URL, and forwards all arriving requests to --forward-to.
 Cleans up on Ctrl+C.Hookbase tunnel --forward-to <url>Forward live requests to a local server.
-Equivalent of ngrok but powered by Hookbase.Hookbase listen <endpoint-id> --forward-to <url>Forward requests from an existing endpoint to a local URL via the live SSE stream.Command reference — Schema & mocks
+Equivalent of ngrok but powered by Hookbase.Hookbase listen <endpoint-id> --forward-to <url>Forward requests from an existing source to a local URL via the live SSE stream.Command reference — Schema & mocks

 Hookbase schema show <endpoint-id>Print the latest inferred schema as a typed field tree.Hookbase schema history <endpoint-id>List all schema versions with hashes, dates, and contract status.Hookbase schema diff <endpoint-id> --from <v> --to <v>Show a field-level diff between two versions (added / removed / changed).Hookbase schema set-contract <endpoint-id> <version>Pin a schema version as the stable contract for mocks and CI assertions.Hookbase mock <endpoint-id> --forward-to <url>Generate a mock payload from the pinned contract and POST it to a URL.Hookbase mock <endpoint-id> --forward-to <url> --assert-status <code>Same as above, but exit 1 if the response status does not match.
 Perfect for CI.Command reference — Projects & workspaces